 It’s National Shrimp Day.
-One of the easiest ways to celebrate: Make yourself a shrimp roll.
+One of the easiest ways to celebrate is: Make yourself a shrimp roll.

 The photo, which may appear to be a lobster roll, actually contains whole shrimp instead of nuggets of lobster.